 Once you have your pieces, use food coloring or gel to paint the pieces.

 I find it easiest to use full strength (a little dab will do you) and then dip my paintbrush in water and “wash” over the coloring.

-Remove pie dish from refrigerator and add painted crust pieces.
+Remove the pie dish from the refrigerator and add painted crust pieces.

-I placed the pear and partridge over the cutout, off-setting to leave a “vent” for the filling to breathe as it bakes.
+I placed the pear and partridge over the cutout, off-setting to leave a “vent” for the filling to breathe as it baked.

 Lightly brush the top of the pie crust with the egg wash mixture and sprinkle with sugar.

-Allow the pie to cool for a minimum of 3-hours at room temperature before serving.
+Allow the pie to cool for 3 hours at room temperature before serving.

 Cover leftover pie with aluminum foil and store in the refrigerator for up to 5 days.

 This pie is sure to please all taste buds and is the perfect blend of holiday flavors wrapped in a festive crust.

 Adding Sweet’N Low® helps keep blood sugar in check and trim some calories out of the equation.